hzhreal/HTOS/TUTORIAL.md

 **Parameters**:
 - savename, the name you want to give the save
 - saveblocks, the size of the save (saveblocks * 2¹⁵)
+- ignore_secondlayer_checks, Choose if you want the bot to neglect checking if the files inside your save can be encrypted/compressed.

 //